 Manulife IM (HK)’s management team is responsible for ensuring that investment managers of Manulife IM (HK) Investments duly consider climate-related risks in their investment processes.
 To monitor the status and progress of the investment managers’ efforts to manage climate-related risks, Manulife IM (HK)’s management team obtains and reviews periodic updates from dedicated teams within Manulife Investment Management.

-For Self-Managed Assets and Affiliate Managed Assets, Manulife IM (HK)’s management team relies upon the Sustainable Investment team as subject matter expert in providing periodic assessment and oversight to ensure that climate-related risks are being incorporated in the investment management process of such Manulife IM (HK) Investments.
+For Self-Managed Assets and Affiliate Managed Assets, Manulife IM (HK)’s management team relies upon the global resources of Manulife Investment Management, including in particular the Portfolio Managers, Chief Investment Officers, Sustainable Investment team and oversight functions to ensure that climate-related risks are being incorporated in the investment management process of such Manulife IM (HK) Investments.

 For Third-party Managed Assets, the GMR team performs review on investment managers regularly to monitor material non-compliance with the SFC's climate related risk requirements.
 Findings will be escalated to the relevant Manulife IM (HK)’s management team as needed.